On the action of relatively irreducible automorphisms on their train tracks: Terminology and Preliminaries

 \begin{nt} A free factor system of $G$ is a pair $\G=(\{G_1,\dots,G_k\},r)$ such that $G=G_1*\dots* G_k*F_r$.
 We define the rank of $\G$ as $\rank(\G)=k+r$.
 With $[\G]$ we denote the set of conjugacy classes of the $G_i$'s, that is $[\G]=\{[G_1],\dots,[G_k]\}$.
 If $\G'=(\{G_1',\dots ,G_s' \},m)$ is another free factor system, we say that $\G$ is bigger than $\G'$ if for any $i$ there is $j$ such that $G_i'$ is a subgroup of some conjugate of $G_j$. \end{nt}

 \begin{defn} Let $G$ be a group. \begin{itemize} \item A $G$-tree is a tree $T$ together with an action of $G$.
 If the tree is simplicial (resp. metric), then the action is supposed to be simplicial (resp. isometric). \item A $G$-tree $T$ is called minimal, if it has no proper $G$-invariant sub-tree. \item The action of $G$ on a $G$-tree is called marking (and a marked tree is a tree equipped with a $G$-action.) \item If $T$ is a minimal simplicial metric $G$-tree, we denote by $\vol(T)$ the co-volume of $T$, namely the sum of lengths of edges of the quotient graph $G\backslash T$.
-(Since there are finitely many $G_i$'s and since $F_r$ has finite rank, $\vol(T)$ is a finite number). \end{itemize} \end{defn} In this paper the $G$-action on a $G$-tree will always be a left-action. \begin{defn} Let $\G=(\{G_1,\dots,G_k\},r)$ be a free factor system of a group $G$.
+(A priori this number could be infinite). \end{itemize} \end{defn} In this paper the $G$-action on a $G$-tree will always be a left-action. \begin{defn} Let $\G=(\{G_1,\dots,G_k\},r)$ be a free factor system of a group $G$.
 A simplicial $G$-tree is called (simplicial) $\G$-tree, if: \begin{itemize} \item $T$ has trivial edge stabilisers (that is to say, no $1\neq g\in G$ pointwise fixes an edge), and no inversions (that is to say, no $g\in G$ maps an edge to its inverse). \item The non-trivial vertex stabilisers of $T$ are exactly the conjugacy classes that are contained in $[\G]$.
-More precisely, for every $i$, there is a unique vertex $v_i$ with stabiliser $G_i$.
+More precisely, for every $i$ there is a unique vertex $v_i$ with stabiliser $G_i$.
 The vertices with non-trivial stabiliser will be called non-free vertices; the other vertices will be called free vertices.
 We use the notation $G_{v_i} = \stab_G(v_i)$, and we often refer to factor groups $G_i$'s as {\em vertex groups}.
+(Since there are finitely many $G_i$'s and since $F_r$ has finite rank, the volume of $\G$-trees is a finite number).

 \end{itemize} \end{defn}